Jchisholm204/Jchisholm204.github.io/_posts/2024-12-8-freertos_adc.md

 author: Jacob
 ---
 ## Introduction
 In my previous bare metal projects, I wrote driver implementations for UART and CAN bus running on the STM32F4 at the heart of the Vehicle Control Unit being developed for the Queen's Formula EV conversion.
 One of the last drivers to write before the VCU is ready is the ADC drivers.
 This article will explore writing the ADC drivers and the accompanying DMA drivers required for efficient access.
+Designing the system to use the DMA rather than interrupts gives it the unique advantage of requiring no software intervention during its lifetime.

 #### STM32 F4 ADC
 ADC's are hardware units that measure analog voltages and provide digital representations that can be used in software.